 - 6.13 The Trustee recognises that the default investment strategy will not meet the needs of all members (who will have different personal preferences and retirement objectives) and as such, alternative investment options are available for members to choose from.
 This includes the Freestyle fund range.
-The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2022. - 6.15 Members are currently offered a range of four Lifecycle investment strategies and 28 Freestyle funds (of which four funds are closed to new member selections).
-The fund range is comprehensive and offers exposure to a wide range of asset classes which offer different levels of risk and return, the balance between which can be selected by the member.
-These include but are not limited to developed market equities, emerging market equities, real estate, listed infrastructure, pre-retirement funds, money market investments, gilts and index-linked gilts.
-Within the fund range two multi-asset funds, the Growth and Growth Plus Funds, are available to members and provide exposure to a diversified range of asset classes (including commodities).
-The Trustee also makes available two ethical equity funds, a Shariah equity fund, and a range of sustainable funds as detailed in the IPID.
+The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - 6.14 The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2024.
+The default strategy will see members remain invested in equities for longer whilst targeting a lump sum cash withdrawal at retirement.
+The fund range will see a more focused selection of funds made available to members, with the decision taken to close a number of legacy funds that no longer represent DC best practice, and close funds where there was deemed to be significant crossover with alternatives.
+At the same time, a small number of new funds are to be introduced where there were deemed to be gaps in the existing fund range.